pupilfirst/wd201-scripts/ejs-templating/mvc/README.md

 In the previous levels, we learned how to use templates with Express to create a User Interface for an application.
 When working on a complex application such as this, it is advisable to use a web design pattern, which helps simplify the development process.

 Design pattern in general is a reusable solution which we can use in our application to solve common problems.
-For example, the Todo application such as ours can have multiple functions and clubbing them all in a single file can create a complex city for handing the data.
+For example, the Todo application such as ours can have multiple functions, and clubbing them all in a single file can create complexity in handing the data.

-In our case, we are using the MVC framework, which is also called a model view controller framework.
-What this does, is split the application into separate components, each of which performs a specific function.
+In our case, we are using the MVC framework, which is also called a **Model-View-Controller** framework.
+What this does, is to split the application into separate components, each of which performs a specific function.

 To understand how to build these applications in general, we need to know more about what the MVC framework is.
 Let's learn more about it.